-- 1. Knowledge: Define the three primary types of decision-making systems, and explain how a customer of Actionly might use them to find business intelligence. - a.
+- 1. Knowledge: Define the three primary types of decision-making systems and how wearable technologies in the workplace could affect each. - a.
 Decision-making skills are essential for all business professionals, at every company level, who make decisions that run the business.
 At the operational level, employees develop, control, and maintain core business activities required to run the day-to-day operations.
 Operational decisions are considered structured decisions, which arise in situations where established processes offer potential solutions.
-Structured decisions are made frequently and are almost repetitive in nature; they affect short-term business strategies. - b.
+Structured decisions are made frequently and are almost repetitive in nature; they affect short-term business strategies.
+Wearable technologies can be used to: - Track employees - Sales patterns on the floor to tell if there are lines - Temperature control to indicate if correct temperatures are maintained - b.
 At the managerial level, employees are continuously evaluating company operations to hone the firm's abilities to identify, adapt to, and leverage change.
 Managerial decisions cover short- and medium-range plans, schedules, and budgets along with policies, procedures, and business objectives for the firm.
-These types of decisions are considered semistructured decisions; they occur in situations in which a few established processes help to evaluate potential solutions, but not enough to lead to a definite recommended decision. - c.
+These types of decisions are considered semistructured decisions; they occur in situations in which a few established processes help to evaluate potential solutions, but not enough to lead to a definite recommended decision.
+Wearable technologies can be used to: - Tracking where individuals are in the warehouse and strategically locating them nearest potential issues or malfunctions of equipment - Tracking doctors in hospitals and being able to locate the nearest doctor during a problem or issue - c.
 At the strategic level, managers develop overall business strategies, goals, and objectives as part of the company's strategic plan.
 They also monitor the strategic performance of the organization and its overall direction in the political, economic, and competitive business environment.
 Strategic decisions are highly unstructured decisions, occurring in situations in which no procedures or rules exist to guide decision makers toward the correct choice.
-They are infrequent, extremely important, and typically related to long-term business strategy. - Comprehension: Describe the difference between transactional and analytical information, and determine which types Actionly uses to create a customer's digital dashboard.
+They are infrequent, extremely important, and typically related to long-term business strategy. - This is the most difficult area to determine how wearable technology can help with decisions due to the infrequent nature of the decisions. - 2.
+Comprehension: Describe the difference between transactional and analytical information, and determine how wearable technology could affect each for a grocery store.

 Transactional information encompasses all of the information contained within a single business process or unit of work, and its primary purpose is to support the performing of daily operational tasks.
-Analytical - unit of work, and its primary purpose is to support the performing of daily operational tasks.
 Analytical information encompasses all organizational information, and its primary purpose is to support the performing of managerial analysis tasks.
-Actionly is using transactional information to make analytical decisions.
-The transactional information includes customer's names, brands purchased, thoughts, friends, social status, and other types of social networking data.
-The analytical decisions that are made from this information include determining product success to service success. - 3.
-Application: Illustrate the business process model used by a customer of Actionly following Twitter tweets.
-Student answers to this question will vary.
-Be sure they included the following in their business process model - Gather data - Identify followers - Identify Tweets posting, time, content
+Grocery stores use transactional information to make analytical decisions.
+The transactional information includes customer's names, account number, quantity purchased, date purchased, brands purchased, coupons used, and other types of product purchasing data.
+The analytical decisions that are made from this information includes: